OUR STORIES

 Classroom Grant funds are raised by runners, donors, fundraisers, and the community during PCEF's Running with Ed.
 100% of RWE funds stay in our district - and support more than 100 educator-powered programs.
 Take a look at the Classroom Grants that will benefit our students in the 2023/24 school year...

-“The Lois and Doilney families sponsor the Excellent Educator Program because they know how critical educators are in shaping the next generation of leaders, innovators, and problem-solvers... and want to support the very people who make our schools so great."
+“The Louis and Doilney families sponsor the Excellent Educator Program because they know how critical educators are in shaping the next generation of leaders, innovators, and problem-solvers... and want to support the very people who make our schools so great."

 “For the third year in a row, Running with Ed has broken records.
 It’s a resounding endorsement of our community's excellent educators.
 Not only that, it indicates the recognition that fantastic public education ensures our community’s continued prosperity and stability - a very worthy investment.”